 “[T]he old Café de Chartres, after many various fortunes, is at present one of the best-frequented houses of Paris.
 M. Vefour brought the crowd back … [It is] particularly renowned for its breakfasts.
 Nowhere can you find a better served up sauté, a fricassée of poulet à la Marengo or a Mayonnaise de volaille.
 The wines are of good quality … The salons … are encumbered by five o’clock by a crowd of diners. … The fish and the game are remarkable for their freshness … [It] is a place where you meet good cheer at moderate prices.”

-Véfour achieved astronomical success.
-It was so astronomical, Véfour retired after three years in business.
-He sold his restaurant to his friend Louis Boissier, who maintained Véfour’s stellar reputation, and business remained so profitable that he sold the business to the Hamel brothers in 1827.
+Among the Palais-Royal restaurants Véfour probably achieved the greatest success.
+It was so astronomical, Véfour retired after three years in business and sold it to his friend Louis Boissier.
+He maintained Véfour’s stellar reputation, and business remained so profitable that he in turn sold the business to the Hamel brothers in 1827.

-A third restaurant at the Palais-Royal was Véry’s.
-It was initially established by Monsieur Véry in 1805 in the gardens of the Tuileries, but business was good enough it moved into the Palais-Royal in 1808 and reigned supreme for a time.
+A third of the popular Palais-Royal restaurants at this time was Véry’s.
+It was initially established by Monsieur Véry in 1805 in the gardens of the Tuileries, but business was good enough he moved into the Palais-Royal in 1808 and reigned supreme for a time.
 During the Napoleonic era, dozens of dishes were offered that included fish, beef, or mutton.
-Reynière thought it the finest restaurant in France, and the well-known French novelist and short-story teller Honoré de Balzac was a regular diner at the restaurant.
+Reynière thought it the finest restaurant in France, and the well-known French novelist and short-story teller Honoré de Balzac was a regular patron at the restaurant.
 Moreover, an American visitor to Very’s in the 1830s noted the restaurant was the perfect spot to satisfy a person’s appetite and noted:

 “Véry’s is by far the most elegant of the Parisian restaurants.
 Upon entering the saloon, you might, at first glance, imagine yourself introduced into one of those formerly splendid apartments of the Royal Palace, adorned in the style of sumptuous costliness, that marked the taste of its building, the despotic Richelieu.”